 How are capital gains taxed?

 The application of capital gains tax varies depending on several factors.
 On property, for example: if it is your primary residence, your “private residence relief” will mean no CGT will be due.
-If you have second properties or inherited property that has appreciated in market value upon sale, you may have to pay tax on the gain, which ranges from 18% for basic rate taxpayers to 24% for higher rate taxpayers.
+If you have second properties or inherited property that has appreciated in market value upon sale, you may have to pay CGT on the gain at 18% for basic-rate taxpayers or 24% for higher- or additional-rate taxpayers, regardless of whether the gain is from residential property or other assets.

 The rules on UK residential property are the same for non-UK residents; they are also liable to pay UK tax on any gain and can normally claim their capital gains annual allowance in the same way as UK residents.
 For non-UK companies selling property in the UK the rules differ, but potentially applicable allowances can be applied here too.

 For buy-to-let property purchased through UK limited companies, there are some applicable allowances to offset the gain, and enhancement expenditure (e.g., for conversions or refurbishment) may be allowable.
-Either business asset disposal relief (BADR, formerly known as Entrepreneurs’ Relief) or investors’ relief (IR) may be applicable in relation to certain asset disposals to reduce the amount of CGT due.
+Business Asset Disposal Relief (BADR, formerly Entrepreneurs’ Relief) and Investors’ Relief now offer a 14% CGT rate on qualifying disposals from 6 April 2025, rising to 18% for disposals from 6 April 2026.

 Who has to pay Capital Gains Tax?